s3a-spatialaudio/VISR/doc/userdoc/installation.rst

 Installation packages are available on the `S3A Software download page <http://s3a-audio.space>`_.

-.. note:: If you plan to use the Python integration of the VISR framework (see :ref:`overview_python_integration`), you need to select an installation package matching the Python version you are using, for example **VISR-X.X.X-python36-Windows.exe**.
+.. note:: If you plan to use the Python integration of the VISR framework (see :ref:`overview_python_integration`), you need to select an installation package matching the Python version you are using, for example :code:`VISR-X.X.X-python36-Windows.exe`.

 .. _installation_windows:

 Windows
 -------

-The graphical installer is provides as an **.exe** file and provides a dialog-based, component-enables installation.
+The graphical installer is provides as an :code:`.exe` file and provides a dialog-based, component-enables installation.
 Figure figure_windows_installer_ shows the component selection dialog of the installer.
 The choices are detailed below in section :ref:`installation_component_description`.

 .. _figure_windows_installer: